I Got Issues

 I Got Issues is the sixth studio album by American rapper YG.
 It was released through Def Jam Recordings and 4Hunnid Records on September 30, 2022.
-The album features guest appearances from Mozzy, D3szn, Duki, Cuco, J. Cole, Moneybagg Yo, H.E.R., Roddy Ricch, Post Malone, and Nas.
-Production was handled by a variety of record producers, including Bijan Amir, Larry Jayy, Reece Beats, Ambiance Sound, DJ Vision, Swish, Mike Crook, Blake Straus, Tom Levesque, Gibbo, 18YOMAN, and Lil Rich, among others.
+The album features guest appearances from Mozzy, D3szn Duki, Cuco, J. Cole, Moneybagg Yo, H.E.R., Roddy Ricch, Post Malone, and Nas.
+Production was handled by a variety of record producers, including Bijan Amir, Larry Jayy, Reece Beats, Ambiance Sound, DJ Vision, Swish, Mike Crook, Blake Straus, Tom Levesque, Gibbo, Snipe Young, 18YOMAN, and Lil Rich, among others.

 Background

 The album was originally called Pray for Me before being changed to I Got Issues.
 Through a video posted to Instagram in September 2022 during the release week, YG commented on the album: The album I Got Issues is basically insight on my life, an update on my life.
 I feel like my people haven't heard from me in a real way, in a long time.
 So I'm giving them this album…I'm here with all my issues, you know what I'm sayin'?